 Dental school clinics, colleges and teaching schools that offer free care.

-A place to turn to for free or low cost dental care is a local college or school.
+A place to turn to for free or low cost dental care is a local college or school near you.
 Most of the locations have on site clinics that are open to the general public and provide services to individuals.
 While in some cases the care may be offered at a reduced rate, some of the dental or hygienist schools will provide the care for free.
 Find a list of colleges below that may be able to offer assistance, however the terms and conditions of each program will vary.

 A wide range of care is offered, including cleanings, fluoride, X rays, some surgeries (such as root canals) and more.
 Post-graduate and faculty clinics are also available at most schools at these can also be contacted for information on their services too.

 Another option are dental hygiene schools.
 These too may offer a number of services to patients.
 This includes supervised, low-cost or free care as part of the numerous training programs.
 The purpose of them is they give experience for hygienists.
 The hygienists at a school, including community colleges, will also be closely supervised and all of the work performed is checked and verified by a licensed professional dentist.
 These locations are effective at providing preventive dental care as part of the training experience for the hygienists.